smallrye/smallrye-config/documentation/src/main/docs/extensions/interceptors.md

 (so it can be used to configure the interceptor and retrieve configuration values) and set the priority.

-A `ConfigSourceInterceptor` implementation class can specify a priority by way of the standard `javax.annotation.Priority` annotation.
+A `ConfigSourceInterceptor` implementation class can specify a priority by way of the standard `jakarta.annotation.Priority` annotation.
 If no priority is explicitly assigned, the default priority value of `io.smallrye.config.Priorities.APPLICATION` is assumed.
 If multiple interceptors are registered with the same priority, then their execution order may be non-deterministic.